TasdiqS/YoutubeTitleSetter/README.md

 ## Issue: Exception When Setting YouTube Video Title via Code

 When attempting to set the title of a YouTube video through code in the `YLCmain` file, I encountered an exception that resulted in a `500 Internal Server Error`.
-I am able to get the metadata of video but unable to set video title programmatically The error message and stack trace are in the error.txt file on the main branch.
+I am able to get the metadata of video but unable to set video title programmatically The error message and stack trace are in the [file](https://github.com/TasdiqS/YoutubeTitleSetter/blob/main/error.txt) on the main branch.

 Features: